CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/software-install-cyclecloud-suse.md

-# Install CMAQ and pre-requisite libraries on linux on Alinux
+# Install CMAQ and pre-requisite libraries on linux on SUSE Linux

 ### Login to updated cluster
 (note, replace the centos.pem with your Key Pair)